harshagurnani/FeedbackControlledRNN/README.md

 - [Analysis of RNN dynamics](#rnn-analysis)

 ## Model construction
 To create and train new models, use the `scripts/batch_create_sparse.py` file.
 You can specify various options for construction, including foldername `-F` and number of models `-nf`.
-The folder will be inside [use_models/](/use_models)
+The folder will be inside [use_models/](/use_models).
+Training a network takes 5-20 min.

 **Example 1:** Simple velocity decoder
 ```